NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 ![Self Hosted](/images/cloudflare-one/zero-trust-security/gitlab/policy.png)

 In the policy builder, you will be prompted to add a subdomain that will represent the resource.
-This must be a subdomain of a domain in your Cloudflare account.
+This must be a subdomain of a domain in your Khulnasoft account.
 You will need separate subdomains for the web application and SSH flows.

 This example uses `gitlab.widgetcorp.tech` for the web application and `gitlab-ssh.widgetcorp.tech` for SSH connectivity.